 |London on a Budget

-Travel in London offers substantial discounts for a student.
-A monthly travel card currently costs 30% less than an adult travel card.
+Travel for London offers substantial discounts for students.
+A monthly student travel card currently costs 30% less than an adult travel card.
 There are many other discounts to be taken advantage of as a student too.
 Especially on large expenditures like council tax which is free for full-time students.

 London is famous for its fashion.
 Students can visit designer stores in Kensington and the West End, or can head to one of the famous London markets, such as Camden or Spitalfields.
 These markets sell new and second-hand clothes, arts, crafts, ethnic knick-knacks, jewellery, bric-a-brac, furniture, designer clothes, army surplus gear, records, retro clothing and much more.
 Westfield in Stratford, which is very close to UKCBC main campus, is one of the newest and biggest attractions for shopping.
 Opened just before the Olympics 2012, there are plenty of shops to visit here, as well as restaurants and a cinema.

 Eating out in London is an exciting experience.
 As one of the world’s most multicultural cities, London has a huge variety of food and cuisines on offer, from Thai to Indian and African to Korean.
 It also suits most wallets!
-London has a large student population and provides student discounts as well as tasty but affordable food for every level of income.
+London has a large student population and restaurants offer student discounts, providing tasty but affordable food for every level of income.

-The facilities, as well as the prices, will be very similar to student hostels.
+So facilities, as well as the prices, will be very similar to student hostels.
 These are also safe and reliable, but note that these hostels are not designed especially for students.
-As such, there will be often be less support from an educational point of view.

 Also be aware that this type of accommodation does not provide meals and so you will have to make other meal arrangements.
-Do bear in mind that the cost of your room will not include food or other additional factors, such as gym facilities, so you will need to allow room in your financial budget for such additions.
+Do bear in mind that the cost of your room will not include food or other additional factors, such as gym facilities, so you will need to consider such additions to your budget.